ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 <b>
 ```
 Feature Engineering Techniques
       |--- 1.
-One-hot Encoding - Ancient techique, having a lot of deawbacks
+One-hot Encoding - Ancient techique, having a lot of drawbacks.
       |--- 2.
 Bag of Words - It use count freq. of each word.
       |--- 3.
 N-gram - Similar as BoW.
       |--- 4.
 Tf-IDF - Use weights for representing each word.